skyway/skyway-recorder-sdk/README.md

 # SkyWay Recorder
-`skyway-js-recorder` provides audio recording API.
+`skyway-recorder` provides audio recording API.
 The recorded files will be uploaded to Google Cloud Storage(GCS).

 ## Prerequisite